africanvisionmalawi/avm-site/src/pages/get-involved/shop-online-for-us/index.md

 headerImage: ''

 ---
 If as most of us, you are shopping more and more online these days, you can give us a very valuable donation on each purchase without it costing you any extra.
-For all Amazon purchases you can shop AmazonSmile instead, and for many other online retailers we can also receive a donation via Easyfundraising  (they just creates a little extension to Chrome or Edge and rebate us automatically).
+For all Amazon purchases you can shop AmazonSmile instead, and for many other online retailers we can also receive a donation via Easyfundraising  (they just create a little extension to Chrome or Edge and rebate us automatically).
 Details below:

 Link to [Easyfundraising](https://www.easyfundraising.org.uk/causes/avm/)